SediaM/ReadyToBeRead/Develop/README.md

 ## Installation

-To install necessary dependencies, run the following command: qqq
+To install necessary dependencies, run the following command: npm i

 ## Usage

-eee
+This is a command-line app that generates a README.md file from input in the terminal.

 ## License

-MIT
+appache

 ## Contributing

-rrr
+More sections and different licenses can be added to the README from the code.

 ## Tests

-To run tests, run the following command: www
+To run tests, run the following command: node index.js

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at sss.
-You can find more of my work at aaa.
+If you have any questions about the repo, open an issue or contact me directly at sediamassaquoi@gmail.com.
+You can find more of my work at SediaM.